zlaski/loudgain/README.md

 Old-style programs (like `mp3gain` and others) and CD producers often used algorithms that would lower the gain so that the maximum peak value reached was 0 dBTP (digital full scale, 1.000000).
 Furthermore, all this was often based on sample amplitudes, or at most a RMS peak value.

 Now we all learned that **this is not enough**.
 Lossy encoding and _loudness war_ type productions have us seen true peak levels far above digital 1.0.
-This is why we nowadays (hopefully) all use True Peak meters with usually 4x oversampling up to 48 kHz and can thus much better see how much peak we’ll really get.
+This is why we nowadays (hopefully) all use True Peak meters with usually 4x oversampling up to 48 kHz and can thus see the real peaks much better.
 But even a good True Peak meter can have an **under-reading of up to about 0.5 dB/LU!** This is why the EBU decided that we should leave a "headroom" of -1 dBTP (or even -2 dBTP if we know that later on lossy encoding will happen).
 See [EBU Tech 3343](https://tech.ebu.ch/docs/tech/tech3343.pdf), page 42.

 This is why I changed the default setting of loudgain’s `-k` option away from 0 dBFS to -1 dBTP.
 Even with ReplayGain 2.0’s -18 LUFS target, this should give us a safe default for best reproduction.

 If, for some reason, you really _need_ to emulate the (bad) old behaviour, you can use `-K 0` instead which will force loudgain’s clipping prevention to use a 0 dBTP limit.

-You _could_ also use this option to set a max. true peak level of _-2 dBTP_, i.e. for the two in Europe commonly used data reduction systems MPEG1 Layer2 and Dolby AC-3.
+You _could_ also use this option to set a max. true peak level of _-2 dBTP_, i.e. for two data reduction systems commonly used in Europe—MPEG1 Layer2 and Dolby AC-3.
 Simply use `-K -2` in this case.

 Home and semi-professional users should usually just use `-k`.
 This will give perfect results with almost any ReplayGain-aware player as well as hi-fi systems like _Logitech Media Server_ (ex _SqueezeServer/SqueezeBox_) and internet broadcasting software like _IDJC_, _ices 0.4.5+_, _LiquidSoap_, _Airtime_, _AzuraCast_, _Centova Cast_ and so on.